RicardoAzuul/RicardoAzuul.github.io/README.md

 - [WAVE - web accessibility evalution tool](https://wave.webaim.org/): to check the accessibility of the pages.
 - [Accessible Color Generator](https://learnui.design/tools/accessible-color-generator.html): to generate colors that contrast better.
 - [Am I Responsive?](http://ami.responsivedesign.is/): to generate screenshots of the site at various viewpoints, indicating responsiveness.
+- [EyeDropper](https://eyedropper.org/): to pick colours from an image.

 ---